The AI readiness illusion

 This is the layer most leaders underestimate.

-You are not ready if incentives reward activity instead of outcomes, managers resist data driven decisions, teams fear automation more than inefficiency, or leadership signals conflict about priorities.
+You are not ready if incentives reward activity instead of outcomes, managers resist data-driven decisions, teams fear automation more than inefficiency, or leadership signals conflict about priorities.

 Organizational readiness means clear executive sponsorship, transparent communication, aligned performance metrics, and skills investment where required.